 CSE and the Cyber Centre play an integral role in helping to protect Canada and Canadians against foreign-based terrorism, foreign espionage, cyber threat activity, kidnapping of Canadians abroad, attacks on our embassies, and other serious threats with a significant foreign element, helping to ensure our nation’s security, stability, and prosperity.

 Table of contents

 Here’s what you need to know in 2019:

-- In 2018, half of all advanced democracies holding national elections have had their democratic process targeted by cyber threat activity.
-This represents about a three-fold increase since 2015 and CSE expects the upward trend to continue in 2019.
+- In 2018, half of all advanced democracies holding national elections had their democratic process targeted by cyber threat activity.
+This represents about a three-fold increase since 2015 and we expect the upward trend to continue in 2019.

 - Foreign cyber interference – interference activity enabled by cyber tools – targeting voters has become the most common type of cyber threat activity against democratic processes worldwide.
 Cyber threat actors manipulate online information, often using cyber tools, in order to influence voters’ opinions and behaviours.

 - We judge it very likely that Canadian voters will encounter some form of foreign cyber interference related to the 2019 federal election.
 However, at this time, it is improbable that this foreign cyber interference will be of the scale of Russian activity against the 2016 United States presidential election.